 An alteration or adjustment to the physical, socio-cultural, economic, and political surroundings/environment.
 Changes to the environment can improve health in a community by increasing access to and quality of healthy choices like sidewalks and drinking water.
 (Centers for Disease Control and Prevention, 2011; Swinburn, Egger, & Raza, 1999)

-Evidence-based Approach
+Evidence-based Strategy

-A program, policy or strategy that is based in theory and has been critically evaluated.
-A public health program, policy, or strategy (PPS) that has been proven through scientific research and/or outcome evaluation to effectively improve health promoting behaviors, environmental conditions, and/ or health outcomes in the population sample and setting.
+A program, policy or recommendation that is based in theory and has been critically evaluated.
+A public health program, policy, or recommendation that has been proven through scientific research and/or outcome evaluation to effectively improve health promoting behaviors, environmental conditions, and/ or health outcomes in the population sample and setting.
 (Brownson, Baker, Leet, & Gillespie, 2003; Green & Kreuter, 2005; Guyatt & Rennie, 2002; Jenicek, 1997; Rabin et al., 2008; Rychetnik, Hawe, Waters, Barratt, & Frommer, 2004; Sackett, Rosenberg, Gray, Haynes, & Richardson, 1996)

-See also Research-tested, Practice-based Evidence, Program, Policy, and Strategy
+See also Research-tested, Practice-based Evidence, Program, Policy, and Recommendation

 Fidelity (within the context of adaptation):

 The degree to which an evidence-based intervention is implemented as originally intended.
-(Rabin et al., 2008) Adaptation of an evidence-based approach affects fidelity; fidelity refers to how much is retained of the original program, policy or strategy.
+(Rabin et al., 2008) Adaptation of an evidence-based strategy affects fidelity; fidelity refers to how much is retained of the original program, policy or strategy.

 Fit: